Meghan Markle And Prince Harry: Will Markle Choose ‘Suits’ Or Her Royal Prince?

 Meghan Markle and Prince Harry are under a lot of pressure to make their romance official.
-The world wants another royal wedding, and there is a growing conviction among Markle fans and royal watchers that the engagement rumors will soon become the true story.
+The world wants another royal wedding, and there is a growing conviction amongst Markle fans and royal watchers that the engagement rumors will soon become the true story.
 According to E!
 Online, Meghan is the perfect woman to help Prince Harry “fulfill his mission” to honor his late mother, Princess Diana, and she’s a good match for Harry too.

 i love meghan markle and prince harry together